Farber-Lab/Diversity_outbred_bulk_RNA-Seq/README.md

 ## Workflow for the RNA-Seq Analysis

+This workflow is designed towards the automated processing of large numbers of samples.
+Each step below are executed in batch mode.
 The following scripts are assumed to be executed from the project folder path `.../Diversity_outbred_bulk_RNA-Seq/`

 ### QC of the FASTQ files